ssc20/obsidian_shuo/Obsidian Vault/Mikayla Manifesto.md

-Mikayla and I have been in a committed relationship for the past few years.A75539A3AF6C
+Mikayla and I have been in a committed relationship for the past few years.
+To my memory, we began dating around 2020, just before the pandemic, while I was still working at Cineplex.
+We met off of Bumble, a dating app, while she lived in Orillia, a small town far from Toronto.